evert-arias/repeatify/README.md

 }
 ```

-The context argument provides contextual information about the running task.
+The context argument provides contextual data of the running task.

 `currentIteration`

-> current cycle index
+> current iteration counter

 `options`